gesturesAidl/video_processor/README.md

 #### ASHA scheduler

 As scheduler we chose [ASHA](https://docs.ray.io/en/master/tune/api_docs/schedulers.html#tune-scheduler-hyperband) (Asynchronous HyperBand Scheduler), since this implementation provides better parallelism and avoids straggler issues during eliminations compared to the original version of HyperBand.
 We wanted to leverage its ability to perform *early stopping* (stop automatically bad trials), although at the end we didn't manage to make it work.
-Check code [here](scripts/training/main_tune_ASHA.ipynb).

 First of all, we ran it only with **RGB videos** (first approach) with 50 samples (number of trials), with Adam optimizer and a dropout = 0.5 and 20 epochs as fixed values.
+Check Colab notebook [here](scripts/training/main_tune_ASHA.ipynb).
 The best values (*) found were:
  - 'lr': 0.00023202085501207852
  - 'batch_size': 64,
  - 'hidden_size': 1024